-- The Chamber of Commerce should investigate opportunities for funding a limited trolley system that would service the Town Center. - 2.
-The Borrego Village Association should explore the feasibility of creating traffic ordinance and pathways for the use of motorized carts within the Town Center.
+- 1. Coordinate with the Chamber of Commerce to investigate opportunities for funding a limited shuttle system that would serve the Town Center for internal circulation to jobs, retail and services within the Planning Area. - Coordinate with the Borrego Village Association to explore the feasibility of creating traffic ordinance and pathways for the use of motorized (golf) carts within the Town Center.